21.7 C

 The incident arrives during a fraught period for Peru, a country worn down by political upheaval.
 José María Balcázar, an 83-year-old former judge, became interim president on February 18 after Congress voted 75-24 to remove his predecessor José Jerí, who had served just four months before being ousted in the “Chifagate” controversy over undisclosed late-night meetings with Chinese businessman Zhihua Yang.

 Frequent leadership changes have marked Peruvian politics.
-The country has seen nine presidents in a decade, many removed, impeached, or pressured to resign amid corruption probes.
+The country has seen nine presidents in a decade, many of whom were removed, impeached, or pressured to resign amid corruption probes.
 Dina Boluarte, Jerí’s predecessor, was unanimously removed by Congress in October 2025 amid rising crime and public unrest.
 Earlier, Pedro Castillo was removed in 2022 after attempting to dissolve Congress and is now serving an 11-year prison term.

 Becerra’s death is a significant setback for PTE-Peru’s electoral hopes.
 Under Peruvian election law, the death of a presidential candidate disqualifies the entire presidential ticket.
 The party can no longer compete for the presidency or vice presidency, though its Senate and Chamber of Deputies candidates remain on the ballot.